recallai/sample-apps/bot_async_transcription/README.md

 After the call ends and the async transcript is processed, you can find the transcript files in the newly-generated `output/` folder, organized by recording ID:

-- `transcript.json` - The full transcript data with timestamps
+- `transcript.json` - The transcript parts data.
-- `dialogue.txt` - A human-readable version of the dialogue
+- `readable.txt` - A human-readable version of the transcript.